This post may contain affiliate links.

 Start this unit study by asking your preschooler what they already know about turtles.
 They’ll likely tell you turtles are green.
 They have a shell.
 And, they live by the pond.

 Introduce them to sea turtles with an anchor chart that has some fun facts on it.
 Let them know that sea turtles live in the ocean.
-Show them pictures of sea turtles so they can see the big front flippers.
-Tell them how sea turtles lay their eggs in the sand on the beach.
+Show them pictures of real sea turtles so they can see the big front flippers.
+Help them discover that sea turtles lay their eggs in the sand on the beach.

 START WITH A GOOD BOOK